-Examples can be found in many different sectors as companies strive to add value formillions of residential and commercial customers.
+Examples can be found in many different sectors as companies strive to add value for money for millions of residential and commercial customers.
 Swiss Post, for example, is much more than a traditional post office, it is also an innovation driver and a diversified group that operates in logistics, communication, retail financial services and passenger transport.

-Swiss Post epitomizes the Swiss quest for research and innovation.
-The company is spearheading the use of self-driving buses and even using drones to urgently deliver blood samples.
+Swiss Post epitomizes the Swiss quest for research and innovation, and is spearheading the use of self-driving buses, and even drones to urgently deliver blood samples.

 "You need to have courage to go into new areas, because it is also a risk and sometimes it doesn't go well," says Swiss Post's head of development and innovation, Claudia Pletscher.
-"You need to keep moving and also stay self-critical, not rest on your laurels.
+"You need to keep moving and also stay self critical, not rest on your laurels.